Euro zone output rises in October on consumer goods

 This offset much of the 1.8 percent monthly rise in non-durable consumer goods and the 0.9 percent increase in the output of durable consumer goods.
 Year-on-year non-durable consumer goods rose 3.7 percent and durable goods 0.2 percent.

-Ireland recorded the biggest monthly increase in production of 9 percent and a whopping 38.8 percent surge year-on-year.
+Ireland recorded the biggest monthly incrase in production of 9 percent and a whopping 38.8 percent surge year-on-year.

 (Reporting By Jan Strupczewski)